Sergix/gridsome-plugin-monetization/README.md

 5. `yarn link gridsome-plugin-monetization` or `npm link gridsome-plugin-monetization` in the `demo/` directory
 6. Start the development server with `yarn dev` or `npm run dev`

+## Demo

+A basic demo is hosted on [💻 **CodeSandbox**](https://codesandbox.io/embed/gridsome-plugin-monetization-3nf3w?fontsize=14&hidenavigation=1&theme=light).

+> **NOTE:** By default, `<iframe>` components do not have monetization enabled, so the inline project browser in CodeSandbox will not work with monetization.
+However, you can open the browser in another tab or [access the project here](https://3nf3w.sse.codesandbox.io/) to see it in action.

 ## License

 [MIT License](./LICENSE)